mt-support/tec-labs-default-attendee-fields/readme.txt

 = What if I experience problems? =

-We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
+We're always interested in your feedback, and our [Help Desk](https://support.theeventscalendar.com/) is the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

 = [1.2.0] 2025-09-01 =

 * Feature - Add support for the block editor.
+* Feature - Add an option to remove the settings on plugin deletion.
 * Tweak - Adjust the settings to match the new settings UI.

 = [1.1.0] 2024-09-24 =